sciZer0/7/v/README.md

 Each candidate/applicant for a position of Contributor must find a way to prove their qualification and usefulness for the Vote blockchain in order to become Contributor and for this can use <b>Hyde Park</b>.

-At any moment, a person  (Public Address) being in the position of Contributor may be dropped out of the position by Voters through democratic voting (Competitive Quadratic Voting).
+At any moment, a person  (Public Address) being in the position of Contributor may be dropped from the position by Voters through democratic voting (Competitive Quadratic Voting).

 *Some additional number of positions of Contributor might be taken by specific people (taken by Public Addresses with multi-signatures) for funding some public/common goods,*